We are what we repeatedly do. Excellence, then, is not an act but a habit.- Aristotle (384–322 BC) Greek Philosopher

 Starting with the youngest pupils, we focus right across the curriculum on a set of Habits, using them in lessons, in their Houses, and on the playing fields.
 Bit by bit the pupils own these Habits; they become second nature.
 By the time our students leave Oakham, it is our hope that they will have developed a toolkit for lifelong learning.

-Great learners need great knowledge and skills, and in tandem with LHO, we teach pupils how to conduct effective and meaningful research via FOSIL (Framework for Oakham School Information Literacy) to enable pupils to develop the ability to ask, and to answer, challenging questions on their own.
+Great learners need great knowledge and skills, and in tandem with LHO, we teach pupils how to conduct effective and meaningful research via FOSIL (Framework for Oakham School Inquiry Learning) to enable pupils to develop the ability to ask, and to answer, challenging questions on their own.
 Our FOSIL programme provides an excellent foundation for study at university or for independent learning and research in their future careers.